FilippoLeone/datasetto/ops/README.md

 	```

 - Rebuild the client so that Socket.IO and API calls stay on the same origin (avoids mixed-content issues behind HTTPS proxies).
 - Cloudflare forwards WebSocket traffic, so you can keep the orange cloud enabled on the **HTTP** record.
-For the RTMP record, either enable Spectrum (paid) to proxy TCP 443 or leave it grey-clouded to pass traffic directly to the container.
-When Spectrum handles TLS, the container only needs plain TCP on port 443—no certificates are mounted inside the RTMP image.
+For the RTMP record, either enable Spectrum (paid) to proxy TCP 1935 (or 443 if you prefer RTMPS) or leave it grey-clouded to pass traffic directly to the container.

 ### WebRTC / Voice Connectivity